NotoriousENG/matts-world/Readme.md

 * You can install dependencies using [vcpkg](https://github.com/microsoft/vcpkg)
     * for SDL_Mixer use ./vcpkg.exe install sdl2-mixer[libvorbis]
     * you may need to remove SDL_Mixer first, sdl2-mixer[dynamic-load] causes issues with cmake
+    * lately vcpkg has been unreliable, if all else fails you can copy the SDL2 dlls into the build directory
 * Open Project in Visual Studio (cmake support installed)
 * Build
 * Run SimpleGame.exe